Chart Color Schemes

 Wellington has emerging levels of nearby infrastructure activity, ranking in the 35thth percentile nationally

-Area performance is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 35 such projects that could impact the area.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 32 projects that could impact this region.
 Notable ones include Wellington Roads To Home Project Nanima Village, Wellington Battery Energy Storage System, Orana Battery Energy Storage System, and Wellington North Solar Farm.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.